William Boyd as Hopalong Cassidy on his white stallion Topper.

 The juveniles, eager and well-meaning but trouble prone, were played by James Ellison, Russell Hayden, George Reeves, and Rand Brooks.
 Hayden went on to a substantial career in two reel westerns and B gangster flicks.
 Reeves, of course, rose to fame as TV’s Superman.

 Meanwhile Mulford, the creator of the original character was making out well not only from royalties from the films but from renewed interest in his books.
 From 1935 to 1940 he wrote three new Hopalong books reflecting the hero as he appeared in the movies.
 He also went back and re-wrote many of his earlier titles adapting them to movie goers’ expectations.

 Despite the continuing popularity of the series, Sherman dreamed of becoming a producer of quality A pictures.
 He announced he was ending the series in 1944.
 By then his star William Boyd had become very identified with the part.
 He had learned how to ride passably and how to duke it out with the bad guys.
 He enjoyed the adulation of young fans—and the substantial income he earned from special appearances with Topper.
-He gambled his entire future on Hopalong Cassidy, mortgaging virtually everything he owned to buy both the character rights from Mulford and the backlog of movies from Sherman.
+He gambled his entire future on Hopalong Cassidy, mortgaging virtually everything he owned to buy both the character rights from Mulford and the catalog of movies from Sherman.